 Again, those are just the major attacks.
 There is countless other small-scale ransomware floating around networks across the globe.

-Ransomware is a form of malicious software – or malware – that once it’s on your computer wreaks havoc with your applications or files.
+Ransomware is a form of malicious software – or malware – and once it’s on your computer, it wreaks havoc with your applications or files.
 The primary form this attack uses is restricting you from accessing your data by encrypting it.

 For a user to regain access, the attacker provides instructions for paying the ransom in return for the decryption key.
 Payment demands typically range between a few hundred to several thousand dollars depending on the person or organization subject to the attack and the type of data targeted.

 As far as the ransom payment, it commonly occurs through a crypto- currency, in most cases Bitcoin, which allows the transaction – and the perpetrator – to remain anonymous.
 Bitcoin was the currency of choice for the WannaCry attack.

 No stranger to the digital world, the origins of ransomware attacks trace back to the earliest days of computing.
 Though, back then, the intrusions were less effective due to the absence of outlets to anonymously collect on the ransom.

 This rise of the crypto- currencies mentioned above makes ransomware attacks more frequent.
 More than that though is the increase in just how valuable our data has become.

 So, those are the principles behind ransomware, but how does it really work?